 East China is a somewhat small town located in the state of Michigan.
 With a population of 7,232 people and two constituent neighborhoods, East China is the 156th largest community in Michigan.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, East China is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, East China isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East China are a mix of both white- and blue-collar jobs.
 Overall, East China is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in East China who work in management occupations (13.65%), sales jobs (11.91%), and office and administrative support (9.75%).

-Because of many things, East China is a great place for families with children to consider.
-First of all, many other families with children live here, making East China a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, East China has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+East China is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, East China’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of East China are slightly better educated than the national average of 21.84% for all cities and towns, with 23.84% of adults in East China having a bachelor's degree or advanced degree.
+The education level of East China citizens is a little higher than the average for US cities and towns: 23.84% of adults in East China have at least a bachelor's degree.

 The per capita income in East China in 2018 was $36,972, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,888 for a family of four.
 However, East China contains both very wealthy and poor people as well.